robinfhu/personal-site/content/post/charting-library.md

 * Ability to combine different chart types
 * Robust tooltip system
 * A good legend system
+* Ability to add line markers and sections to the chart
 * Ability for charts to communicate with each other

 It took a while to develop, but the result is fairly impressive.
 You can see an example above.